MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/in-app-purchase-flow.md

 ms.date: 01/31/2023
 ---

-# Create and configure your SaaS offer
+# Create your SaaS offer

-Before you create a SaaS offer, check if the technical requirements and configurations are in place.
+Create your offer in Partner Center and configure the offer to publish in the marketplace.
+The decision to sell through Microsoft, details of the offer, pricing are configured after creating the offer.
+Check if the prerequisites are done before you create a SaaS offer.
 You must also have a commercial marketplace account in Partner Center.
-It's time to officially create, configure, test, and publish your transactable SaaS offer.

 :::image type="content" source="~/assets/images/saas-offer/monetize-flow-2.png" alt-text="Diagram shows the process for how to include a SaaS offer with your Teams app with the first phase highlighted.":::